OpenEvalProject/evals/manuscripts/elife-76805/v1/manuscript.md

 **Figure 9.:** (A) The sample chamber (bottom) is shown in an orientation suitable for an inverted microscope.
 On top, the typical arrangement of the protein complexes on top of a platform bead is depicted.
 (B) A typical stroking event—as expected during actin-myosin interaction in a harmonic force spectroscopic (HFS) setup—is depicted.
 In a standard HFS experiment, the stage oscillates, resulting in a variety of assistive or resistive external load forces applied to the stroking myosin.

 The stiffnesses of the two optical traps were kept between 0.08 and 0.10 pN/nm for all experiments.
 Each trap was calibrated by trapping single polystyrene beads in them and then by using the power spectrum method, as described elsewhere (Liu et al., 2018; Sung et al., 2015; Sung et al., 2017).
 Corrections were made to rectify the effect of the anti-aliasing filter in the system.
 The contributions from the surface effects were also corrected during calibration.
 At this point in the experiment—after calibration—each trap contained one streptavidin-coated polystyrene bead.
 Next, an actin filament was snared between the two trapped beads using a biotin-streptavidin linkage by moving the chamber (i.e. the microscope stage) with respect to the position of the optical traps in 3D.
 The filament is then stretched by pulling the two beads from their ends (by steering the optical traps away from each other) to form a ‘dumbbell’ (Figure 9B).
 At this point in the experiment, the actin filament is stretched and held in the solution.
 On the surface, the myosin molecules (in the presence of ATP) are ready to initiate stroking events upon actin interaction.
 The actin dumbbell is then lowered toward the platform beads on the surface (keeping the stage under 200 Hz oscillation) anticipating potential interactions with single myosin molecules (Figure 9B).
 The stage oscillation imparts different amounts of assistive or resistive external forces during each stroking event based on the stochastic binding of myosin.
 In the time-trace data, the myosin-actin interactions and stroking events are identified by an expected change in the phase and the amplitude of the bead-oscillation in both the traps (Liu et al., 2018).
 Upon detachment after the stroking events, the oscillation in the position of the two trapped beads returns to its initial value.
 Several stroking events for each myosin molecule are recorded.
 These stroking events are then identified and binned based on the extent of external force.
 Then, using maximum likelihood estimation, detachment rates for every force range are obtained from the durations of the events for each molecule (Liu et al., 2018).
-The external load/force (F) dependent change in the detachment rates (kd) is exponential in nature:(7)kd F,∆F=k0I0∆FδkBTe-FδkBT
+The external load/force (F) dependent change in the detachment rates (kd) is exponential in nature:

+$$
+k_{d} F,\DeltaF=k_{0}I_{0}\frac{\DeltaF\delta}{k_{B}T}e^{\frac{-F\delta}{k_{B}T}}
+$$

 where kB is the Boltzmann constant, T is the temperature, k0 is the detachment rate at zero external force, I0 is a correction for the harmonic force with ΔF amplitude, and δ is the measure of force sensitivity of the myosin molecule. k0 and δ are the parameters that vary in mutant myosins as compared to WT.
 These values can be obtained by fitting the spread of the kd values at different external forces with the equation S1.
 During each stroking event, the positions of the dumbbells are shifted accordingly and therefore, the step sizes for individual myosin molecules can also be obtained by analyzing the same HFS data (Vander Roest et al., 2021).
 In the HFS experiments, however, the presence of several compliant-elements—e.g., rotation of the beads, biotin-streptavidin linkage between the beads and the actin, surface attachment of the myosin etc.—makes the step size measurement complicated.
 Our reported data of step-sizes do not have compliance correction and the values of the step-sizes are, therefore, smaller than what is expected for myosin’s working stroke.
 The data reported in this paper are gathered from the interactions of multiple different individual myosin molecules with different actin dumbbells (technical replicates) during independent experiments done over several different days with two separate protein preparations for each WT and mutant protein (biological replicates). p-Values for WT vs each mutant k0, δ, and step size were determined using an unpaired t-test with Welch’s correction (correcting due to varying SDs by mutant), where each molecule was treated as an individual replicate.
 Molecules came from 2, 2, 2, and 3 unique protein preparations for WT, D778V, L781P, and S782N sS1, respectively (Fig. S4).

-## Actin-activated ATPase assay
+### Actin-activated ATPase assay

 Actin-activated ATPase rates were measured using an NADH-coupled assay as previously described (Vander Roest et al., 2021; De La Cruz and Ostap, 2009).
 Actin was prepared as described previously (Spudich and Watt, 1971) and dialyzed 4× into assay buffer: 5 mM KCl, 10 mM imidazole pH 7.5, 3 mM MgCl2, and 1 mM DTT.
 Actin was then mixed with a 1:50–200 molar ratio of gelsolin (prepared from E. coli as described previously [Dawson et al., 2003]), mixed thoroughly, and incubated on ice for >30 min.
 In a clear 96-well plate with 100 uL final volume, actin × gelsolin was mixed with assay buffer to achieve 0–80 μM final concentrations and enough myosin to achieve 25 nM final concentration.
 To measure the basal ATPase rate, myosin was added without actin at final concentrations of 75–125 nM.
 The plate was then incubated at room temperature for 10 min with constant shaking.
 To initiate the reaction, 20 uL of a 5× coupling solution containing 100 U/mL lactate dehydrogenase (product #L1254, Sigma-Aldrich, St. Louis, MO, USA), 500 U/mL pyruvate kinase (product #500–20, Lee Biosolutions, Maryland Heights, MO, USA), 2.5 mM phospho(enol) pyruvate (Sigma P0564), 10 mM ATP, and 2 mM NADH (Sigma N8129).
 The plate was again incubated for 2–5 min at room temperature with shaking before reading absorbance at 340 nm every 15–30 s for 15–25 min.
 A standard curve of ADP from 0 to 300 μM was created to convert the absorbance values to concentration of ADP produced.